icsharpcode/CodeConverter/CommandLine/README.md

 -   The conversion needs to be able to run in a net framework process because:
     -   Dot net core msbuild can't load framework projects (i.e. 95% of the world's VB and C#)
     -   Dot net core processes can't load net framework msbuild ([not planned to change](https://github.com/icsharpcode/CodeConverter/blob/master/CommandLine/CodeConv.Shared/CodeConvProgram.cs#L73-L81))

+## Future

+The package is about 27MB.
+The size is made up by the Roslyn dependencies.
+It includes most of Roslyn, but not MSBuild (which must be installed on the machine).
+In future we could get Roslyn from the installation too like the VS extension does.
+It just needs careful management of versions.
+The dot net framework version can match the vs extension dependency versions.
+The dot net core one can depend on later versions.